 This week I’m shining the spotlight on

-from Love Inspired Historical.
+a March release from Love Inspired Historical.

 Learn more about the story below, and then scroll